 IDSTC has agreed to cooperate with the data protection authorities in the EU and to participate in the dispute resolution procedures of the Panel established by the EU Data Protection Authorities to resolve disputes pursuant to the EU-U.S. Privacy Shield principles available at the address given below.
 In the event that IDSTC or such Authorities determines that IDSTC did not comply with this Policy, IDSTC will take appropriate steps to address any adverse effects and to promote future compliance.
 IDSTC is also subject to the investigatory and enforcement powers of the Federal Trade Commission, which is the competent supervisory body under the Privacy Shield.

-Finally, as a last resort and in limited situations, EU and Swiss individuals may seek redress from the Privacy Shield Panel, a binding arbitration mechanism, at the following address:
+Finally, as a last resort and in limited situations, EU and Swiss individuals may seek redress from the Privacy Shield Panel, a binding arbitration mechanism.

 XIV.
 DEFINED TERMS